pingcap/docs-cn/tikv-configuration-file.md

 + Default value: `"9s"`
 + Minimum value: `0`

+### `right-derive-when-split`

++ Specifies the start key of the new Region when a Region is split.
+When this configuration item is set to `true`, the start key is the maximum split key.
+When this configuration item is set to `false`, the start key is the original Region's start key.
++ Default value: `true`

 ### `merge-max-log-gap`

 + The maximum number of missing logs allowed when `merge` is performed